Healthy and Sustainable Places (8578.2)

 You will also be required to produce a 10 minute presentation, involving both pictures and sound (Audit of Place).
 This can be done using powerpoint, prezi, or by making a video with youtube.

-Public transport and walking will be used for the field trip
+Some transportation to the Field Trip may incur cost but walking will be primarily used for the field trip

 Work placement, internships or practicums

 Assessment items are moderated according to Faculty of Health Guidelines for Moderation.

 Announcements made on Canvas are deemed to be made to the whole group.
 Please check the Healthy and Sustainable Places Canvas site (http://learnonline.canberra.edu.au) regularly for messages.